-Study 3 sought to replicate the findings of Study 2 on moderately severe violations of moral purity using a larger sample; because it was intended to be a straightforward direct replication, we did not pre-register this study.
+Study 3 sought to replicate the findings of Study 2 on moderately severe violations of moral purity using a larger sample; because it was intended to be a straightforward direct replication, we did not preregister this study.
 We again conducted an exploratory test of whether ginger might moderate the effect of bodily sensation awareness on these judgments.
 Though we did not find any interaction with bodily sensation awareness in Study 2, past studies have documented such an effect when examining the impact of incidental disgust on moral thinking (e.g., Schnall et al., 2008), and the present Study 2 did show expected main effects of this individual difference variable (i.e., individuals higher in bodily sensation awareness made more severe moral judgments).

-Participants and Procedure.
-Five-hundred and fifteen undergraduate students participated in exchange for course credit.
-Eighteen participants were excluded due to procedural errors, for a final sample of 497 (75% women, $M{age} = 20.01$, SD = 2.30).
-Participants followed a procedure identical to that used in Study 2; the only exception was that post-task emotions were not assessed.
+Five hundred fifteen undergraduate students participated in exchange for course credit.
+Eighteen participants were excluded because of procedural errors, for a final sample of 497 (75% women, $M{\rm age} = 20.01$ , SD = 2.30).
+Participants followed a procedure identical to that used in Study 2; the only exception was that posttask emotions were not assessed.
 Sample size was determined in part from a power analysis based on 75% power to detect a small two-way interaction between ginger and bodily sensation awareness, and in part by aiming to collect as much data as possible until the end of the school semester even if that meant including a sample slightly larger than the calculated estimate.

 Main analyses.
-Once again, participants judged the highly severe moral violations to be significantly more wrong than the moderately severe violations, $M{high} = 7.11$, SD = 1.47; $M{moderate} = 5.84$, SD = 1.72; paired-sample t(496) = 17.87, p < .0001.
-Following our pre-registered predictions for Study 2, we again separately examined results for moderately and highly severe violations.
+Once again, participants judged the highly severe moral violations to be significantly more wrong than the moderately severe violations, $M{\text{high}} = 7.11$ , SD = 1.47; $M{\text{moderate}} = 5.84$ , SD = 1.72; paired-sample t(496) = 17.87, p < .0001.
+Following our preregistered predictions for Study 2, we again separately examined results for moderately and highly severe violations.
 For moderate violations, as was the case in Study 2, a main effect of bodily sensation awareness emerged on judgments of moral wrongness, b = .28, t(495) = 2.80, p = .005.
-In contrast with Study 2, however, there was no main effect of ginger on these judgments, b = .03, t(495) = .39, p = .70; $M{ginger} = 5.87$ (SD = 1.73); $M{sugar} = 5.82$ (SD = 1.75), independent sample t(495) = .32, d = -.03, 95% CI [-.14, .20], p = .75.
+In contrast with Study 2, however, there was no main effect of ginger on these judgments, b = .03, t(495) = .39, p = .70; $M{\text{ginger}} = 5.87$ (SD = 1.73); $M{\text{sugar}} = 5.82$ (SD = 1.75), independent sample t(495) = .32, d = -.03, 95% CI [-.14, .20], p = .75.

-However, we did find a marginally significant interaction between experimental condition and bodily sensation awareness predicting judgments of moderate violations, b = -.18, t(495) = -1.86, p = .063; this interaction remained similar controlling for the time since participants last ate, b = -.24, t(495) = -1.90, p = .059.
-Breaking this down by condition revealed that ginger significantly disrupted the link between people's bodily sensation awareness and their moral judgments: whereas awareness of bodily sensations strongly positively predicted how morally wrong participants in the sugar condition judged the moderate infractions to be, b = .46, p = .0006, for participants who ingested ginger the relation between bodily sensation awareness and moral judgment severity was dissipated, b = .09, p = .53 (see Figure 1).
-This difference suggests that by inhibiting nausea-the physiological component underlying feelings of disgust-ginger may have negated the difference that normally exists between individuals who tend to be more versus less aware of those feelings.
+However, we did find a marginally significant interaction between experimental condition and bodily sensation awareness predicting judgments of moderate violations, b = -.18, t(495) = -1.86, p =.063; this interaction remained similar controlling for the time since participants last ate, b = -.24, t(495) = -1.90, p = .059.
+Breaking this down by condition revealed that ginger significantly disrupted the link between people's bodily sensation awareness and their moral judgments: whereas awareness of bodily sensations strongly positively predicted how morally wrong participants in the sugar condition judged the moderate infractions to be, b = .46, p = .0006, for participants who ingested ginger the relation between bodily sensation awareness and moral judgment severity was dissipated, b = .09, p =.53 (see Figure 1).
+This difference suggests that by inhibiting nausea-the physiological component underlying feelings of disgustginger may have negated the difference that normally exists between individuals who tend to be more versus less aware of those feelings.
 Among participants in the placebo condition, those more attuned to their bodily sensations appeared to use those sensations to judge the moderately severe infractions more harshly.
-In contrast, for participants who had ingested ginger, individual differences in this dispositional variable no longer predicted judgment severity.
-This result is consistent with the suggestion that ginger inhibits feelings of nausea typically experienced in response to moral infractions, making these feelings unavailable to those who might otherwise be particularly likely to rely on them for moral thinking.
-However, given that this interaction did not emerge in Study 2 and was not pre-registered, these conclusions should be viewed with caution.
+In contrast, for participants who had ingested ginger, individual differences in this disposi-